Sermon: Preparing Your Heart

 Now, to whom did Samuel address the message?
 This is important, because you always think that God is talking to the other fellow, or the other woman.
 "He can't be talking to me because I am obviously special."
 The message was addressed to every single individual!
 It did not just apply to the leadership—letting the lay people off the hook.
 And it did not just apply to the lay people—letting the leadership off the hook.
 This was to everybody in Israel.
 And it applies to each of us, the same way, today.

 Whenever possible, we should be attending with a group for Sabbath services—for all the reasons that are stated in Hebrews 10: to be obedient to God, to encourage, to lift one another up, to stir each other to love and to good works, and to have the comfort of a good message.
 I do realize that not everyone can be in a group setting.
-That is why we have the telephone hook-up.
+That is why we have the telephone hook-up (Internet streaming).
 But, yet even on the telephone hook-up, we are all together; and this is what the Sabbath is for.
 We have the fellowship with the brethren.
-(You can certainly tell about that when we first sign on.)

 But, in all of this, we must remember that it is our personal, individual relationship with God that must be correct for us to please God.
 In other words, it is not just being in the group.
 Now there is an attitude, I think, that we all share.
 It is an attitude that does not do us any good.
 It is an attitude that can cause us serious problems.
 We can read about that in Jeremiah 7.

 Jeremiah 7:1-3 The word that came to Jeremiah from the LORD, saying, "Stand in the gate of the LORD's house, and proclaim there this word, and say, 'Hear the word of the LORD, all you of Judah who enter in at these gates to worship the Lord!'
 Thus says the LORD of hosts, the God of Israel: "Amend your ways and your doings, and I will cause you to dwell in this place."